library(nadir)

 Thinking about applications of the super learner algorithm to causal inference, one key application is through modeling the treatment/exposure mechanism.

-In many cases, the treatment/exposure is continuous, necessitating the estimation of a “generalized” propensity score — generalized in the sense that the treatment/exposure is no longer binary but continuous.
+In many cases, the treatment/exposure is continuous, necessitating the estimation of a “generalized” propensity score — generalized in the sense that the treatment/exposure is no longer binary but continuous, and hence our propensity score model is a probability density model for a continuous range of exposure values rather than just the probability of a binary treatment/no-treatment variable.

 Here we demonstrate the application of